 The QE2 ship is now owned by a Dubai-based invest consortium (called “QE2 Shipping LLC”), the ship has been brought back into the Lloyd’s Register by teams from the Dubai’s shipyard operator “Drydocks World” and the “Oceanic Group”.
 She was also provided with a crew of 32.
 The QE2 is currently undergoing various repairs and renewals, among which engine upgrades (to make the ship seaworthy), hull, structural and safety checks, various systems inspections (including ballast tanks, air conditioning, cooling), cleaning (including of deep tanks and diesel oil tanks), refits of stabilizers, bow thrusters, etc.

-Queen Elizabeth 2 ship renovation plans for the QE2 transformation into an all suite luxury hotel
+MS Queen Elizabeth 2 renovation – plans for the QE2 ship transformation into a luxury hotel

 Representatives of some of the biggest shipyards in China (among which Cosco, Rong Sheng, China Merchant, China Shipping) were invited to Dubai for the QE2 inspection.
 Their tech teams are currently preparing the work scope based on all the inspections of the vessel.
 At the next press conference (scheduled for August in Shanghai, China) will be officially announced the name of the shipyard where the QE2 ship transformation will be done.
 All the ms Queen Elizabeth 2 ship memorabilia will be removed from her, shipped to Singapore and stored there in a secured warehouse.
 After her renovation, they will be reassembled.